ikorolev72/ffmpeg_text_effect/README.md

 ##  What is it?
 ##  -----------
-Script make text zooming with fade_in and fade_out effect
+Script make text zooming with fade_in and fade_out effect.
+See for example out.mp4 in this project.

 ##  The Latest Version